haeshadae/live-recruiting-kpi-dashboard/README.md

 - Hire rate
 - Average & median touchpoints to hire

 For demo purposes, webhook events can also be simulated via `curl` to demonstrate instant updates.
+Zapier has a bit of a lag

 ## Why I Built This

-I wanted to explore how lightweight, event-driven systems can provide real-time operational visibility without relying on a full ATS stack like Ashby or Lever.

-This mirrors how I’d approach building internal tooling in a resource-constrained startup environment.
+I wanted to show hiring teams/founders that I'm not spending my days sitting around.
+I'm actively upskilling and learning new tools during my transition period so I can hit the ground running when I get my next, amazing opportunity!

 ---